-In the future of decades past, a world of robots and CRTs, Atlanta is the most powerful city in the world.
-And in that city, one twentysomething slacker named Morgan Harding dreams of being able to live a normal, peaceful life... until they're given cybernetic superpowers and forced to become a hero.
-Together with a mysterious sentient robot and an overworked college student, Morgan must keep Atlanta safe from the technological threats that arise . . . pretty much constantly . . .
-Sigh . . .
+In a future of robots and CRTs, Atlanta is the most powerful city in the world.
+And in that city, twentysomething slacker Morgan Harding dreams of being able to live a normal, peaceful life... until they're given cybernetic superpowers and forced to become a hero.
+Together with a mysterious sentient robot and an overworked college student, they must keep Atlanta safe from the technological threats that arise... pretty much constantly...
+Sigh.

 ATL is divided into several novel or novella-sized stories, and the entire first season is online on Royal Road for you to gobble up like a robot filling up at a power socket.

 And if you're itching for more, always know you can read the story at its official website where it updates sooner than here.
 Don't be late!

 - Overall Score

 - Story Score

 - Character Score